dinuionica/Halite-Bot/README.md

         ./run_game.sh

 -------------------------------------------------- ----------------------------
-Details about the project structure:
+Details about the project structure:<br>
-    The project contains four files:
+    The project contains four files:<br>
-        - "MyBot.py" - the entry-point of the bot, contains the assignment of movements
+        - "MyBot.py" - the entry-point of the bot, contains the assignment of movements<br>
-        - "BotHelpers.py" - contains the implementation help functions
+        - "BotHelpers.py" - contains the implementation help functions<br>
-        bot logic
+        bot logic<br>
-        - "hlt.py" - contains the functions that describe the state of the game
+        - "hlt.py" - contains the functions that describe the state of the game<br>
-        - Makefile - contains the run rule
+        - Makefile - contains the run rule<br>
-        - README - contains details about implementation and structure
+        - README - contains details about implementation and structure<br>

 -------------------------------------------------- ----------------------------
 Responsibility of each team member: